 Upon detection of a fatal error by either the application or RTEMS the fatal error manager is invoked.
-The fatal error manager will invoke a user-supplied fatal error handler.
-If no user-supplied handler is configured, the RTEMS provided default fatal error handler is invoked.
-If the user-supplied fatal error handler returns to the executive the default fatal error handler is then invoked.
+The fatal error manager will invoke the user-supplied fatal error handlers.
+If no user-supplied handlers are configured, the RTEMS provided default fatal error handler is invoked.
+If the user-supplied fatal error handlers return to the executive the default fatal error handler is then invoked.
 This chapter describes the precise operations of the default fatal error handler.